Social Icons

 However, there are professional, personal, and social reasons that determines my social media usage.

-Professionally, reducing screen time helps maintain focus, protects my credibility, and at times, reduces the risk of breaching confidentiality or posting content that could be misinterpreted.
+Professionally, reducing screen time helps me stay focus, maintains my professionalism, and at times, avoid or minimises the risk of sharing anything that could be misunderstood or breach confidentiality.

 Personally, it supports mental clarity, better time management, and the preservation of privacy.

-Socially, it is my way of respecting others by not overwhelming them with content that may be disturbing, divisive, or unhelpful.
+Socially, it is my way of respecting others by not overwhelming them with content that may be disturbing, divisive, unhelpful, or unnecessary.

 What I Post on Social Media